bohrium/constitution/constitution.md

-For ratification of amendments, the question is *should this amendment become supreme law?* and the possible answers are `yes` or `no`; to get a decisive ratification procedure, we need only impose a time limit.
+For ratification of amendments, the question is *should this amendment become supreme law?* and the possible answers are `yes` or `no`; to get a decisive ratification procedure, we may simply impose a time limit.

 For appointment of Justices, the question might seem to be *should this particular nominee join the Court?* --- but I regard that as an implementation-specific sub-question of this more fundamental question: *who should join the Court?*.
-Now majority voting to confirm a particular nominee, even with a time limit, is not a procedure, since the Senate might keep rejecting nominees as its members play a game of chicken, each Senator unwilling to budge in the face of the time limit.
-Instead, I propose to revise the Court-filling procedure into something of an election so that certainly *someone* will win:
+Majority voting to confirm a particular nominee, even with a time limit, fails to be a decisive procedure, since the Senate might keep rejecting nominees as its members play a game of chicken, each Senator unwilling to budge in the face of the time limit.

+I propose instead to revise the Court-filling procedure into something like an election so that certainly *someone* will win:

     WHITTLING PROCEDURE.